MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 [!INCLUDE [product-name](../includes/product-name.md)] users can access a Data Science Home page.
-From there, they can discover and access a variety of relevant resources.
+From there, they can discover and access various relevant resources.
 For example, they can create machine learning Experiments, Models and Notebooks.
 They can also import existing Notebooks on the Data Science Home page.

 :::image type="content" source="media/data-science-overview/data-science-home-page.png" alt-text="Screenshot of the Data science home page." lightbox="media/data-science-overview/data-science-home-page.png":::